-Aristotle presents us with a difficult challenge in is quote above.
+Aristotle presents us with a difficult challenge.
 Of course, we all become angry at one time or another, indeed anger is a part of being human and at times is an appropriate and functional response.
-However, there can be times when our tempers get the better of us, when our anger is ignited too quickly and our explosions can cause damage that we later regret.
+However, there can be times when our tempers get the better of us when our anger is ignited too quickly, and our explosions can cause damage that we later regret.

-If we are able to 'lengthen our fuse' a little, thus delaying the anger explosion it may gives us time to assess the situation and see if we can meet Aristotle's challenge.
+If we are able to 'lengthen our fuse' a little, thus delaying the anger explosion it may give us time to assess the situation and see if we can meet Aristotle's challenge.

 So, how do we go about lengthening our anger fuses?
-Well, there are 3 stages in total, the first starting even before the fuse is lit.
+Well, there are three stages in total, the first starting even before the fuse is lit.

-1. DON'T STRIKE THE MATCH - This stage envolves us recognising our 'triggers' and doing our best to avoid them if possible.
+This stage involves us recognising our 'triggers' and doing our best to avoid them if possible.
 Anger triggers tend to be events or experiences that we perceive as being threats to ourselves or our property (being pushed or bumped on public transport), our self-image or esteem (being called a liar) or getting our needs met (people not listening).
 If we are aware of the types of things that 'strike our match', we can do our best to avoid them and reduce the chance of an explosion.

 These simple techniques can be an effective path to feeling more in control of our anger.
 The more we practice, the more in control we are likely to feel.